murnanedaniel/Pipeline_Toy/README.md

 ## Visualising Performance

-* Include W&B in training

-To begin, ensure that W&B is installed with `pip install --user wandb`.
-You will also need run wandb login from the command line, ensuring you have a W&B account.
+To begin, ensure that Weights & Biases is installed with `pip install --user wandb`.
+You will also need run wandb login from the command line, ensuring you have a W&B account (by signing up at www.wandb.ai).

 Now we need to make the following additions to our `train.py` script:
 1. `import wandb` in the prelogue